 How Long Does It Take To Process FAFSA®?

-After you submit your FAFSA® and it processes, you will receive your Student Aid Report (SAR) in about 3 to 14 days or sometimes longer depending on if your receive it over email or by post, and other factors.
+After you submit your FAFSA® and your application processes, you will receive your Student Aid Report (SAR) in about 3 to 14 days or sometimes longer.
+It depends on if you receive it by email, mail, or in some other form.

 You can fill out the paper form and provide an email address on the application, which ensures you receive a link to your SAR via email in two weeks.